isaackwy/slackbuilds-15.0/README.md

 Data science slackbuilds are available in the 'Data_Science' folder.
 CDemu slackbuilds are available in the 'CDEmu' folder.
+Linux Mint slackbuilds are available in the 'LinuxMint' folder.
 LXQt slackbuilds are available in the 'LXQt' folder.
 OpenSnitch slackbuilds are available in the 'OpenSnitch' folder.
 Qtile slackbuilds are available in the 'Qtile' folder.